Cayman Brac man arrested, police seize CI$1 million worth of ganja

 Police seize CI $1 million worth of ganja on a boat in East End.

-On Thursday (08 August) 32-year-old Corey Brown appeared in court charged with importation and possession of those drugs.
+On Thursday (8 August) 32-year-old Corey Brown appeared in court charged with importation and possession of the drugs.

 Police along with Customs and Border Control seized the ganja during a search on a vessel 11 miles off East End on Tuesday (6 August) night.
 They said they found 1,200 lbs of ganja on that boat.